IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ### Platform Services:

-- [Service Discover and Registry](https://www.amalgam8.io/): Service Registry and a Controller components, via which it implements the Service Discovery, and Service Proxying.
+- [Service Discovery and Registry](https://www.amalgam8.io/): Service Registry and a Controller components, via which it implements the Service Discovery, and Service Proxying.
 In addition, there is are sidecars associated with each microservice, which automatically registers the microservice with the registry.
 - [Kafka](https://kafka.apache.org): Publish/Subscribe solution used by Amalgam8

 Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.